freenas/freenas-docs/userguide/snippets/wizard.rst

-being used to access the administrative graphical interface, go to :menuselection:`System --> General`, click the :guilabel:`Save Config` button, and browse to the directory where the configuration will be saved. **It is recommended to always back up your configuration after making any configuration changes**.
+being used to access the administrative graphical interface, go to :menuselection:`System --> General`, click the :guilabel:`Save Config` button, and browse to the directory where the configuration will be saved. **Always back up your configuration after making any configuration changes**.

 #ifdef freenas
 The rest of this Guide describes the %brand% graphical interface in